 How Can a Physical Therapist Help?

 Physical therapists are trained to evaluate and treat plantar fasciitis.

-When you are diagnosed with plantar fasciitis, your physical therapist will work with you to develop a program to decrease your symptoms that may include:
+When you are diagnosed, your physical therapist will work with you to develop a program to decrease your symptoms.
+Your treatment may include:

-Research shows that most cases of plantar fasciitis improve over time with these conservative treatments, and surgery is rarely required.
+Research shows that most cases of plantar fasciitis improve over time with these conservative treatments, and surgery is rarely needed.